 Lots of people talk about data and make statements like, “wow, you have a lot of data so your machine learning gets smarter and smarter all the time.”
 But this is only half the story.
 Access to data is necessary.
 But it is certainly not sufficient to transform it into business value.
 I think most people mistake raw data for labeled data and while the distinction might not be apparent to everyone I’d like to take this opportunity to make it clear.
 First, because you will get fewer eye rolls from nerds but more importantly so that we can talk about data value.

 Now, some companies get raw data that is automatically or implicitly labeled.
-The famous examples are Amazon’s “if you like this you might also like X.” Basically, every server log that told “person Y bought this product, then bought that product”… do that a million times and you can draw conclusions.
+The famous example is Amazon’s “if you like this you might also like X”.
+Basically, every server log told “person Y bought this product, then bought that product”…do that a million times and you can draw conclusions.
 That raw data is implicitly labeled because as it is streaming into their servers they can utilize it to make better predictions.

-While they are by no means, “easy” problems, this kind of problem is far more accessible to a machine learning solution because the data sizes are gigantic making inferencing an easier.
+While they are by no means, “easy” problems, this kind of problem is far more accessible to a machine learning solution because the data sizes are gigantic, making “inferencing” easier.
 But what about making machine learning systems where the meaning of the data is locked away?

 This is the situation that RoadBotics faces.
 We find cracks, potholes, alligator cracks, raveling, etc. All issues that a trained Civil Engineer would know and be able to recognize.
 This is a straight-up image analysis problem.
 We take an image from a dashboard of a car and then train an algorithm to find these distresses.

 Well great, strap a camera to a car and drive in circles for several hours anywhere in the United States and you will have a bajillion (technical term) samples of all of these distresses.